~Writing a Biography ~

 THE STORY of SARA BARD FIELD and C.E.S.
 WOOD

 In 1910, the gifted, vibrant Sara Ehrgott, 28—a Christian Socialist, an aspiring poet, and the intensely unhappy wife of Rev. Albert Ehrgott, an orthodox Baptist minister—came to live in Portland, Oregon with her husband and their two small children.
-There, she was introduced by the famed labor lawyer Clarence Darrow to his dazzling colleague and fellow freethinker, Charles Erskine Scott Wood.
+There, she was introduced to the city's most controversial freethinker, Charles Erskine Scott Wood.

 Fifty-eight-year-old C.E.S.
-Wood, known to his intimates as Erskine, was a mesmerizing and controversial figure in Portland.
+Wood, known to his intimates as Erskine, was a mesmerizing figure.
 A wealthy and much-admired corporate attorney and a former army officer in the Indian wars, he was now a poet, painter, and patron of the arts, an outspoken atheist, a "philosophical anarchist," and a vocal social critic.
-He was also a man with a colossal and undiminished appetite for life, and he shared not only Sara's radical social views but also her ardent love of books and poetry.
 Like Sara, he was unhappily married, to a leader of the city's stuffy upper crust.
-Despite the conspicuous differences in their ages and social positions, the two discovered that they were soulmates.
+Despite the conspicuous differences in their ages and social positions, the two discovered that they were soul-mates.

-Even as their affair scandalized Portland society and the Ehrgotts' congregation, Erskine's confidence in the strictly-raised Sara gave her the courage to begin reaching out for a larger life as a crusader in the successful 1912 Oregon campaign for women's suffrage.
-A few years later she became "Mrs. Sara Bard Field," a nationally famous suffrage orator, the first American of either sex to cross the United States by automobile for a political cause, and a divorced woman known to respectable people around the country as an "anarchist and free-lover."
+The affair that ensued scandalized Portland society and the Ehrgotts' congregation.
+But Erskine's confidence in the strictly-raised Sara gave her the courage to reach out for a larger life as a crusader in the successful 1912 Oregon campaign for women's suffrage.
+Within a few years she had become "Mrs. Sara Bard Field," the nationally famous suffrage orator, the first American of either sex to cross the United States by automobile for a political cause, and a divorced woman respectable people were entitled to consider an "anarchist and a free-lover."

-Erskine's wife refused to give him a divorce, but in 1919, after nearly a decade of emotional conflict, turbulent separations, and horrific personal tragedy, Sara and Erskine finally set up as "free lovers" on Russian Hill.
-A few years later they built a rural estate above the village of Los Gatos, where for twenty years they lived the life Sara had always dreamed of: writing books and publishing poetry, supporting the cause of social justice, and entertaining such friends and admirers as Lincoln Steffens, Upton Sinclair, Bennett Cerf, and William Rose Benét.
+In 1919, after nearly a decade of emotional conflict, turbulent separations, and horrific personal tragedy, Sara and Erskine finally set up as "free lovers" on Russian Hill, and a few years later built a rural estate above the village of Los Gatos.
+There, for almost twenty years, they lived the life Sara had always dreamed of: writing books and publishing poetry, supporting the cause of social justice, and entertaining such friends and admirers as Lincoln Steffens, Upton Sinclair, Bennett Cerf, and William Rose Benét.

-Eventually, after the death of Erskine's wife, Sara Bard Field and C.E.S.
-Wood decided to end their celebrated "free union" with a marriage ceremony (conducted by a rabbi): Sara at 58, her lover at 88.
+Eventually, after the death of Erskine's wife, who had refused to divorce him, they decided to end their celebrated "free union" with a marriage ceremony (conducted by a rabbi): Sara at 58, her lover at 88.
 Erskine died in 1944 at the age of 91.
 Sara followed him three decades later, a respected California poet, a venerated former suffragist and icon of San Francisco's silver age, and a symbol of love's revolutionary power to triumph over the blind tyranny of convention.

 (Back to top)